From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

 Try to pair potential stressors with non-stressful activities.
 When you grab your keys or zip up your backpack, your dog may suddenly appear by your side, staring at you.
 He knows you’re getting ready to leave him alone when you do these things.

-Even before you leave the house, dogs with separation anxiety may pace and whine and show physical signs of stress.
+Even before you leave the house, dogs with separation anxiety may pace, whine, and show physical signs of stress.
 Try taking your keys and sitting on the couch for a while to help tamp down any mounting anxiety your dog may be feeling.

 Though exercise is not a “cure” for behavior, it does provide mental stimulation.
 It can release endorphins that can help your dog relax and sleep.
 If you don’t have time for a long walk before you go to work, hide some treats, or half of your dog’s breakfast, in the yard for them to find.